Touzen666/Projekt-Napisany-w-Angular-8/README.md

 # OutsourcingPlApp

 The main architecture of the application.
-It splits into three tires:
+It splits into four tiers:

 1. MySQL database - there's only one
 2. Backends - might be scaled as per need, these are only to execute orders from frontend and transact with the DB
 3. Frontends- you just might throw as many of them.
 They communicate only directly with the backend.
+4. A reverse proxy - the guys who routes some requests to the frontend, and some to the backend.

 All of this setup is managed by [docker-compose](https://docs.docker.com/compose/gettingstarted/).